DockDogs/dockdogs-scheduling/docs/index.md

 # DockDogs® Scheduling & Logistics

 Welcome to the Documentation for the DockDogs Scheduling & Logistics Help Site.
+Please see [Basics & Introduction](getting-started/basics-and-introduction/) in order to access the Smartsheet.

 ### Getting Started
 * [Basics/Introduction](getting-started/basics-and-introduction/)